nemonik/hands-on-DevOps/readme.md

 ### 8.7.3.
 Kubernetes

-Kubernetes; specicifically, K3s is used in the default configuration of the course to orchestrate the lifecycles of the bulk of long-running tools.
+Kubernetes; specifically, K3s is used in the default configuration of the course to orchestrate the lifecycles of the bulk of long-running tools.

 *What is Kubernetes?*